What Is FAT32 File Size Limit & Workaround to FAT32 4GB Limit

 Option 3: Compress the file to a smaller one.

-If you want to copy a single file larger than 4GB to a FAT32 drive, you can consider compressing the file to a smaller one, depending on the exact file type.
+If you want to transfer files larger than 4gb to fat32 without formatting, you can consider compressing the file larger than 4GB to a smaller one, depending on the exact file type.
 For example, if it is a movie file, you can feel free to compress the video file with WinX Video Converter.
 It will reduce the video size to 80% smaller without losing quality visually.

 Case 2: Why my recordings split into multiple segments?